 Ritalin Injection Effects In Your Body

 Injecting Ritalin will make the drug affect the person much faster and more intensely than other routes.
 Injecting Ritalin damages the veins and internal organs as the pills or oral solutions or transdermal patches are not formulated to be digestible by the circulatory systems (veins, lungs, heart).
-When using any form of Ritalin to inject themselves with it, they are putting their brain, lungs, and other organs at risk of being permanently damaged.
+When using any form of Ritalin to inject themselves with it, they put their brain, lungs, and other organs at risk of being permanently damaged.
 Injecting Ritalin can also cause instantaneous death.

 Abusing Ritalin is Very Dangerous to Your Health